syncfusion-content/xamarin-docs/Xamarin/Scheduler/schedule-theme.md

 ## Dark theme

-In the below code you can see the dark theme and key value for the resources.
+The dark theme and the key value for the resources are shown in the following code.

 {% tabs %}
 {% highlight xaml %}